 Any comments received during any of the meetings or at any time during the comment period, will be followed up by the CD Department with a response and possibly a consultation with HUD regarding any issues, if applicable, that arise from such comments.
-Procedures are followed to address the concerns of the public.
-No comments were received during the comment period.
+Procedures are followed to address the concerns of the public. < Section to be updated upon completion of Public Comment Period. >